 We have clients in all 50 states and we can file with each state agency on your behalf to maximize your work tax credits.
 EmployerIncentives has developed strong relationships with all state administrators and knows exactly what documentation is required to support certification.

 All we need to start saving you money is to have each new hire fill out and sign two additional forms and then you submit them to us.
-This only takes a few minutes with each new new hire.
+This only takes a few minutes.
 We accept submissions via online upload, fax, or US Mail.
 We can also set up the forms to be filled out and signed online via email or text message link if you choose.

 When you are ready to file your tax returns and claim all of the credits you have earned in the tax year, we will provide you with all of the forms, reports, and supporting documentation you will need for your returns.